Working together to protect karst springs in the Limestone Coast

 The project will focus on:

-• restoring a critically endangered wetland
+• restoring an endangered wetland.

-• contributing to water security
+• contributing to water security.

 • creating new Caring for Country opportunities for First Nations.